 Structure of Django Project

-Understanding the structure of Django Project is essential for efficiently building and managing Web Applications using this powerful framework.
+Understanding the structure of the Django Project is essential for efficiently building and managing Web Applications using this powerful framework.
 Here's an overview of the typical structure of a Django Project:

 1) Project Directory